 Unfortunately, Dred Scott’s freedom was short lived.
 Mrs. Emerson would not accept the court’s decision.
 With the assistance of her brother, Mrs. Emerson appealed her case to the Missouri Supreme Court.
 Before it came to trial, however, a decision was made to combine Harriet’s case with Dred’s.
 On February 12, 1850, the case was renamed Dred Scott v.
 Irene Emerson, and its outcome would apply to Harriet.
 Again, there was a lengthy wait before the new case went to trial.

 In the meantime, Mrs. Emerson left St. Louis, moved to Springfield, Massachusetts, and married Dr. Calvin Clifford Chaffee, an antislavery congressman.
-Dr. Chaffee was unaware that his new wife owned slaves and that she was resisting their plea for freedom.
+Dr. Chaffee was unaware that his new wife enslaved people and that she was resisting their plea for freedom.
 On March 22, 1852, the Missouri Supreme Court reversed the earlier ruling.
-Dred Scott was still a slave, despite his years living in free states.
+Dred Scott was still enslaved, despite his years living in free states.
 The “once free, always free” statute in earlier legislation was denied by proslavery judges.
-In this decision, the highest court in Missouri upheld the rights of slave owners over the rights of slaves.
+In this decision, the highest court in Missouri upheld the rights of enslavers over the rights of enslaved people.
 Tensions and outbursts over the issue of slavery were now regular occurrences throughout the nation.

 Entitled to His Freedom